-Did we see the people who we have so recently learned are essential to our lives?
+Did we act with accountability to the people who are essential to our lives?
 The homeless office cleaner, the migrant farm worker who harvests our produce, the hospital cleaners and aides who help us get well, the grocery workers who risk their lives so we have toilet paper and chocolate, the bus drivers who get those essential workers to work?

-Did we notice that they are mostly black people and people of color, who got infected and died at dramatically higher rates than white people?
+Did we take action when we learned that Black people and people of color got infected and died at dramatically higher rates than white people?